• Skip to primary navigation

 How to store cut mango

-Cut mango can be refrigerated in an airtight container for up to 5 days.
+Cut mango can be refrigerated in an airtight container for up to 5 days or frozen in a freezer-safe bag for up to six months (use for snacking, smoothies, or nice cream!)

 If you haven’t tried mango salsa, you’re missing out.
 It pairs perfectly with avocados and makes for a juicy, sweet taco topping.